 Reading.
 See my grandchildren.
 Walking on a special beach I know in northern New South Wales.
 Cruising the shops.
 Going to the movies.
 Eating out – especially Middle Eastern food.
 And I love travelling, anywhere, anytime.

-What are your words of wisdom for children who’d like to have a writing career?
+Are there words of wisdom for children who’d like a writing career?

 Words of wisdom?
 Moi?
 Oh well, here goes then.